 The ideas and opinions expressed here are my own and do not represent the official attitudes and opinions of the American Association of State Highway and Transportation Officials.

-Lloyd Brown is the director of communications for the American Association of State Highway and Transportation Officials.
+Lloyd Brown is the director of communications and marketing for the American Association of State Highway and Transportation Officials.
 He enjoys running marathons and triathlons, playing guitar and spending time with family.
 If you really want to get him talking, mention the latest baseball headlines.
-But make sure you have some time, because Lloyd will talk about baseball all day long.
+But make sure you have some time, because Lloyd will talk about baseball all day.

 Before joining AASHTO in August 2010, Lloyd served as the Washington State Department of Transportation communication director, overseeing the administration of WSDOT’s public information and involvement activities throughout Washington, including such high profile projects as the SR 520 Bridge and Alaskan Way Viaduct Replacement.
 He was responsible for all facets of agency communications – strategic messaging, crisis communication, agency branding and web site administration.

 Under Lloyd’s leadership, WSDOT was recognized as a national leader in the development and implementation of social media tools, redefining the agency’s relationship with the public.
 He continues to be interested in how social media and new technology shapes the communication relationship between government and the general public.